 - Every year, NIFA determines the states that are eligible for USDA EPSCoR funding.
 This list includes states having a funding level no higher than the 38th percentile of all states based on a 3-year rolling average of AFRI funding levels, excluding FASE Strengthening funds granted to EPSCoR states and small-mid-sized and minority-serving, degree-granting institutions.

-This is the ninth year of the AFRI program and EPSCoR eligibility is based on a three year rolling average.
-While significant FY 2016 funds are unobligated, the eligibility determination therefore is based on the data obtained from grants made through the AFRI program from 2013 through 2015.
-For FY 2017, the following States meet the requirements for this category:
+This is the tenth year of the AFRI program and EPSCoR eligibility is based on a three year rolling average.
+While significant FY 2017 funds are unobligated, the eligibility determination therefore is based on the data obtained from grants made through the AFRI program from 2014 through 2016.
+For FY 2018, the following States meet the requirements for this category: